-12 DAYS IN PORTUGAL Day 1 - Arrive in Lisbon.
+12 DAYS IN PORTUGAL

+- Day 1 Arrive in Lisbon.
 Explore the Almafa neighborhood and hop aboard the infamous Tram 28.
 Attractions include the Castelo de São Jorge.
-Take an evening food and wine tour.
-Day 2 - Visit the Torre de Belem water tower, the Padrao dos Descobrimentos, and the Mosteiro Dos Jeronimos monastery.
-Have a snack or lunch at The Time Out Market.
-Day 3 - Take a break from sightseeing in Lisbon and take a day trip to Sintra.
-Day 4 - Take the train from Lisbon to Porto.
+Take an evening food and wine tour. - Day 2 Visit the Torre de Belem water tower, the Padrao dos Descobrimentos, and the Mosteiro Dos Jeronimos monastery.
+Have a snack or lunch at The Time Out Market. - Day 3 Take a break from sightseeing in Lisbon and take a day trip to Sintra. - Day 4 Take the train from Lisbon to Porto.
 Admire the Sao Bento Train Station.
-Head on over to the Church of Saint Ildefonso.
-Day 5 - Cross over the Dom Luis I Bridge and visit the famous Porto winemakers like Sandman, Graham's, & Cockburn's.
-Then, ride the riverside cable car!
-Day 6 - Visit the Livraria Lello (famous library), Clérigos Tower, Igreja do Carmo (blue tiled church), and make your way to the Jardins do Palácio de Cristal garden.
-Day 7 - Take a day trip to the Douro Valley Wine region.
-Taste local port wine and stomp the grapes at a local vineyard!
-Day 8 - Take one last walk down the old street of R. das Flores before departing your flight to Faro.
-Day 9 - Explore Faro, rent a car and eventually make your way to your accomodation in Lagos.
-Day 10 - Relaxe on the beaches of Praia de Porto Mós, Praia dos Estudantes and wade in the water at Praia da Boneca.
-Day 11 - Go for a kayaking tour of the Benagil Caves.
-Spend time at Marinha Beach.
-Day 12 - Depart from Lagos back home.
-Alternatively, fly back to Lisbon on Day 11 for a flight back home TOUR SUMMARY This itinerary takes you to four major areas in Portugal to see and taste your way through the country!
-CONTACT NICK@NAVIGATORNICK.COM FOR A CUSTOM ITINERARY IMPORTANT PHONE NUMBERS Here are some useful contacts for your holiday in Portugal:
+Head on over to the Church of Saint Ildefonso. - Day 5 Cross over the Dom Luis I Bridge and visit the famous Porto winemakers like Sandman, Graham's, & Cockburn's.
+Then, ride the riverside cable car! - Day 6 Visit the Livraria Lello (famous library), Clérigos Tower, Igreja do Carmo (blue tiled church), and make your way to the Jardins do Palácio de Cristal garden. - Day 7 Take a day trip to the Douro Valley Wine region.
+Taste local port wine and stomp the grapes at a local vineyard! - Day 8 Take one last walk down the old street of R. das Flores before departing your flight to Faro. - Day 9 Explore Faro, rent a car and eventually make your way to your accommodation in Lagos. - Day 10 Relaxe on the beaches of Praia de Porto Mós, Praia dos Estudantes and wade in the water at Praia da Boneca. - Day 11 Go for a kayaking tour of the Benagil Caves.
+Spend time at Marinha Beach. - Day 12 Depart from Lagos back home.

+\ Alternatively, fly back to Lisbon on Day 11 for a flight back home